rocrill/crock-on/README.md

 When I was editing for responsiveness I tested the site on several different devices.

-At the final stages of the project the W3C Markup Validator,W3C CSS Validator Services, along with PEP8 and JSHint were used to validate every page of the project to ensure there were no syntax errors.
+At the final stages of the project the W3C Markup Validator, W3C CSS Validator Services, along with PEP8 and JSHint were used to validate every page of the project to ensure there were no syntax errors.

 ## Testing User Stories